Dripless Honey

 - 2 min read

-THE PHOTO ABOVE shows a small plastic jar of honey I bought at Tom’s Market this week.
-Little did I know it would feature a very creative valve design that delivered a thin stream of golden sweetness without creating a mess.
+THE PHOTO ABOVE shows a plastic jar of honey I purchased at Tom’s Market this week.
+Little did I know it would feature a very creative silicone valve that delivers a thin stream of golden sweet honey without creating a mess.

-If you use honey, you know those sticky drips can end up just about anywhere imaginable.
-It has been an issue I've struggled with for years.
-My spouts and dippers always dripped, creating a mess that left sticky fingers and hands; the effects often lingered for a long time.
+If you use honey, you know those drips can end up just about anywhere.
+It has been an issue I've faced for years.
+My spouts and dippers usually drip, creating a mess that leaves sticky fingers and hands; the effects often persist for some period of time.

-I first realized how sticky honey was when I was introduced to it during an Arkansas dinner celebration.
-I had been invited to the mayor’s house because I had delivered a beautiful new ambulance made in Michigan to the mayor of this small hamlet.
-His family would be hosting the Sunday family dinner.
+I first realized how sticky honey can be when I was introduced to it in college at an Arkansas dinner celebration during spring break.
+I had been invited to the mayor’s house because I had delivered a spanking-new EMS ambulance made in Michigan that the mayor of the small town had taken delivery on.

-One of the grandmothers was very attentive.
 I was clearly the guest of honor.
-After one of the uncles delivered grace, she quickly passed me a cloth-covered basket of corn muffins, joined by a jar of honey with a wooden dipper.
+One of the grandmothers at the dinner table made me feel so welcome.
+After one of the uncles delivered the blessing, Grandma quickly passed me a basket of warm corn muffins covered in a cloth napkin.
+Next came a glass jar of honey with an oddly shaped wooden thingamajig.

 The mayor asked me if I had ever used a honey dipper.
 I admitted that it was new to me.
-He explained that I needed to dip the grooved head into the honey and gently spin the handle as I lifted it out – he assured me the honey would be held in the ridges and wouldn’t drip.
-You just needed to stop spinning the dipper and let gravity release it in a stream onto the corn muffin.
+He explained that I needed to dip the grooved wooden head into the jar of honey and gently spin the handle as I lifted it out – he assured me the honey would remain in the ridges and wouldn’t drip.
+He then instructed me to stop spinning the dipper and let gravity release the honey onto the corn muffin.

-I now understand how it should be used, but back then, my nerves were front and center, and more honey ended up on the muffin basket, tablecloth, and my left hand to the delight of the entire family.
+I now understand how it should have been used, but back then, my nerves were a bit on edge, and more honey ended up on the basket, tablecloth, and my left hand than on the corn muffin, much to the delight of the family members.

-I’m hoping this new valve produces dripless honey.
+I’m hoping this new valve produces dripless honey with regularity.